SCOPE OF THIS CHAPTER

-There is a significant minority of young people who display this behaviour who have a level of learning need - up to 40% in some studies.
+There is a significant minority of young people who display harmful sexual behaviour who have a level of learning need (children with Special Education Needs and Disabilities SEND, Learning Disability and Autism) - up to 40% in some studies.
 Their needs must be carefully assessed as some assessment tools are not suitable.
 Also, the intervention may need to be extended and involve a high degree of coordination between agencies.

 The purpose of these meetings is to:

-- Bring together the practitioners currently involved with the young person;
+- Bring together the practitioners currently involved with the child or young person;

 - Discuss the outcomes of assessments, with a view to agreeing on the level and type of risk which s/he may pose in different settings (e.g. at home, at school, in public places);